elan-dcc/elan-dcc.github.io/content/en/researchers/finish.md

 - The principal investigator (PI) of your research
 - ELAN chiefs: D. Mook and J. Struijs
 - General ELAN email: elan@lumc.nl
+- Contact elan.dcc@lumc.nl to organise a repository containing your publication and the code used for results

 The PI or one of the chiefs will present the manuscript to the ELAN scientific board for review.
 The board will evaluate sections concerning ELAN and assess the overall research quality.
 You will receive feedback from your PI **within 2-4 weeks.**